 Ultimate Guitar Tabs is my go-to for song’s chord sheets.
 It is the biggest and most comprehensive chords website / app and you can find a variety of versions for every song out there, shown in a very convenient way with auto scroll, transpose tools and other useful features that work well.

-One thing I gotta say is that I honestly hate them for being pushy and intrusive with their demands to get the app when you just try to browse the web on your phone to get chords from their website.
+One thing I gotta say is that I highly dislike them for being so pushy and intrusive with their demands to get the app when you just try to browse the web on your phone to get chords from their website.
 Still, the best option out there.

 ProTube is the one app that will do everything that you wish the official YouTube app would do.